 Remote work can be lonely.
 And without colleagues to joke with over lunch or go on a coffee run with, your team could be hurting from the effects of isolation.
 Help them overcome this by scheduling some online social time.

 Share motivational or funny content on the company’s instant messaging apps.
-Use your online conference tools to conduct teambuilding activities like morning yoga classes, Friday pub-quiz nights, or an at-home HIIT challenge (exercise has an added bonus of alleviating symptoms of depression and anxiety!).
+Use your online conference tools to conduct teambuilding activities like morning yoga classes, Friday pub-quiz nights, or an at-home HIIT challenge (exercise has the added bonus of alleviating symptoms of depression and anxiety!).
 Even having a virtual lunch together counts as valuable bonding time.

 But while you encourage your team to make use of the company’s virtual channels for relationship-building, make sure these tools don’t end up getting abused – which brings us to our next point.